ethereum/EIPs/EIPS/eip-ldgrtoken.md

  *     the token holder may not allow third parties to initiate token transfers.
 The
  *     function must be implemented to always fail.
  *
- * Implementations of the `LDGRToken` standard must implement the following optional
+ * Implementations of the LDGRToken standard must implement the following optional
  *     ERC-20 function:
- * decimals - Must return ‘0’ because securities are indivisible entities.
+ * decimals - Must return '0' because securities are indivisible entities.
  *
- * Implementations of the `LDGRToken` standard must implement the following functions:
+ * Implementations of the LDGRToken standard must implement the following functions:
  *
- * mint - Only the address of the issuer’s Registered Transfer Agent may create new
+ * mint - Only the address of the issuer's Registered Transfer Agent may create new
  *     securities.
  * burnFrom - Only the address of the issuer’s Registered Transfer Agent may burn or
  *     destroy securities.
  */

-Contract `LDGRToken` is Owned, IssuerControlled {
+Contract LDGRToken is Owned, IssuerControlled {

   /**
    * The constructor must implement a modifier (Owned) that creates the onlyOwner modifier